 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Chipotle shrimp and Cajun-spiced potato on a tomato-romaine salad
+Chipotle shrimp and Cajun-spiced potato over romaine salad

 Score a boatload of nutrients with this flavorful sheet pan meal featuring tender potato tossed in a supercharged blend of garlic, sweet paprika, thyme, and oregano.

 - 1 organic russet or other white potato

 - Sunbasket blackening spice blend (granulated garlic - sweet paprika - onion powder - dried thyme - dried oregano)

 - 1 organic romaine heart or other lettuce

 - 1 or 2 organic radishes (about 2 ounces total)

 - 2 tablespoons champagne vinegar

 Nutrition per serving